Stomach Pain When Breathing: Causes And When To See A Doctor

 Pleurisy

-Pleurisy is an inflammation of the pleura, which is a thin membrane that folds back on itself to cover the lungs and line the inside of the chest cavity.
-This inflammation creates friction between the two layers of the membrane, which can cause sharp, stabbing chest pain when a person breathes deeply or coughs.
+Pleurisy is inflammation of the pleura, which is a thin membrane that folds back on itself to cover the lungs and line the inside of the chest cavity.

-Other symptoms of pleurisy can include:
+Other symptoms of pleurisy may include:

 - shortness of breath